The Italian Concierge

 I now have culled lists of “the best of the best”, and it is this information that I share with my clients.
 I can give you current and honest testimony because I have recently been there.

-Catherine Skoda has been with the Italian Concierge since January 2014.
-As our “on the ground” destination specialist, she is based in Italy and tasked with keeping up to date on the latest travel trends.
-Based in Napoli, she performs various functions including hotel and villa scouting, social media and blogging, itinerary planning, and client relations.
+Catherine Skoda has been with the Italian Concierge since January 2014 and performs various functions, social media and blogging, itinerary planning, and client relations.

 Emma Boushie joined the Italian Concierge Team in January 2017.
 Coming from a small town in New Jersey, she was riveted by all the new information she was learning about Italy.

 Emma is studying finance at the Haslam Business School at the University of Tennessee and works remotely for The Italian Concierge.
 She has merged her knowledge from her studies into her work with the Italian Concierge.

 In her past trips to Italy, she has visited Rome, Florence, Tuscany, Siena, Venice, and many cities in between.
 Emma’s fascinated with how each city can differ from one another, even if only a few miles apart.
 Emma is extremely detail oriented and is responsible for the AXUS set up of each clients itinerary, in addition her job includes travel insurance and all ticket purchases.